-Instant pot carnitas are the ultimate mashup of crispy, juicy and tender pork made in under an hour.
+These instant pot carnitas are crispy, juicy and the pork falls apart in under an hour.
 They're made to be stuffed in tacos or served over rice with your favorite Mexican-inspired toppings.

 Salt, fat, acid and heat (the cornerstone of a good recipe) are all happening in this pork carnitas!

-When you think of tender, juicy carnitas, you may think they have to be cooked low and slow for HOURS.
-The great news is the Instant Pot achieves same result in less than half the time!
+you may think they have to be cooked low and slow for HOURS when you think of tender, juicy carnitas.
+The Instant Pot achieves same result in less than half the time!

 Juicy, crispy pork carnitas you can cook from start to finish on a weeknight.